Why do employers use application forms?

 If you are completing an application form for postgraduate study, see Applying for further study.

 Preparation is vital before you start to complete your application form.
-You have to find out everything you can about the job and research the organisation to which you are applying, but you also have to analyse yourself.
+You have to find out as much as you can about the position and research the organisation to which you are applying, but you also have to analyse yourself.

 For information on demonstrating skills see: